 Hazel Irvine Reminds Steve Davis of 1985 Black Ball Final

-Snooker legend Steve Davis was reminded of a painful memory by BBC presenter Hazel Irvine during coverage of the World Snooker Championship final on Monday.
-As Wu Yize and Shaun Murphy's thrilling match headed to a deciding frame, Irvine noted that this was only the fourth such occasion in the tournament's history.
-She gestured towards Davis, recalling his loss to Dennis Taylor in the 1985 final, which also went the distance.
+BBC presenter Hazel Irvine brought back painful memories for snooker legend Steve Davis during Monday's World Snooker Championship final.
+As Wu Yize and Shaun Murphy's match headed to a deciding frame, Irvine reminded viewers that this was only the fourth such occasion in the tournament's history.

-Davis was the reigning champion in 1985.
-He held a commanding 9-1 lead over Taylor in the best-of-35-frame final, but Taylor fought back to level at 11-11, 15-15, and 17-17.
-The deciding frame lasted 68 minutes, ending with a battle over the final black ball.
-The match drew an estimated 18.5 million viewers in the UK.
+Davis was the reigning champion in 1985 and led 9-1 before Taylor fought back to level at 17-17.
+The 68-minute deciding frame ended with a battle for the final black ball, drawing an estimated 18.5 million UK viewers.
+Davis later said the pivotal moment was actually a green ball in the ninth frame, which he missed.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list